 St Mary's is at the heart of the Village community.
-One of our prime aims is to promote community cohesion by participating in Village activities.100% of children at the local preschool currently feed in to the school.
+One of our prime aims is to promote community cohesion by participating in Village activities.100% of children at the local preschool currently feed into the school.
 The school therefore provides education for the local inhabitants as well as attracting pupils from surrounding villages and Leominster Town.
-Currently 40% of pupils live within the parish.
+Currently 33% of pupils live within the parish.
 Pupils are admitted directly and through Herefordshire Council's Admissions Procedure.
-The Principal, three of the teachers, two teaching assistants, the caretaker, cleaner and the school secretary all live within the parish.
+The Principal, three of the teachers, three teaching assistants, the caretaker, and cleaner all live within the parish.
 This not only feeds into the local economy but also makes the school the whole school part of the community.